puper/flarum-ext-roadrunner/README.md

 ### 1. Place Files in Your Flarum Root Directory

-Put all extension files into the root directory of your Flarum installation.
+Put `roadrunner` directory into the root directory of your Flarum installation.
 This will allow the extension to access necessary files and configurations.

 ### 2. Download and Install RoadRunner